Emerald Observatory for iPad Support

 - If I move forward or backward by years or by centuries, keeping the date the same, the Earth shifts in position.

 - That's right.
 From 1582 onward Emerald Observatory uses the Gregorian calendar , which keeps more or less in sync with the Earth's position (but because it does so in jumps on leap years there's a bit of a "wobble" from year to year and century to century).
 Prior to 1582, the Julian calendar is used, which (because it has no leap days) does not precisely track the motion of the Earth around the Sun.
-Thus as you move backwards from present day to 1582, you'll see the Earth move slightly back and forth, but there will be a jump at 25 October 1582 as we shift to the Julian calendar, and then a gradual and accumulating shift every year further you go into the past (we continue to use a "proleptic" Julian calendar even prior to its historical introduction because the lack of a consistent standard prior to that time).
+Thus as you move backwards from present day to 1582, you'll see the Earth move slightly back and forth, but there will be a jump at 25 October 1582 as we shift to the Julian calendar, and then a gradual and accumulating shift every year further you go into the past (we continue to use a "proleptic" Julian calendar even prior to its historical introduction because of the lack of a consistent standard prior to that time).